-Former pitcher Chris Carpenter won 144 games in his Major League Baseball career.
+Former St. Louis Cardinals pitcher Chris Carpenter won 144 games in his Major League Baseball career.
 In 2005, he was the best pitcher in baseball and received the National League Cy Young Award after winning 21 games.
-He’s a three-time All-Star and a member of two World Series championship teams with the St. Louis Cardinals.
-After struggling with injuries and only pitching in three regular season games, his career came to an end in 2012 at the age of 37.
+He’s a three-time All-Star and a member of two World Series championship teams with the Cardinals.
+After struggling with injuries and only pitching in three regular-season games, his career came to an end in 2012 at the age of 37.

 Carpenter says he would wake up each morning with guilt and shame, wondering why he acted a certain way or why he said something he shouldn’t have to someone.
 He was broken.

 “I continued to spiral down to beating myself down every single day,” Carpenter said.
 “No matter what I did, it led to the end.
 I was lost.”